-Warning: Do not use a spa or hot tub immediately following strenuous exercise
+Warning: Do not use a spa or hot tub immediately following strenuous exercise.

-Warning: Prolonged immersion in a spa or hot tub may be injurious to
+Warning: Prolonged immersion in a spa or hot tub may be injurious to your health.

-Warning: Maintain water chemistry in accordance with the Manufacturers instantions
+Warning: Maintain water chemistry in accordance with the Manufacturers instructions.

-Warning: The equipment and controls shall be located not less than 1.5 meters horizontally from the spa or hot tub.
+Warning: The equipment and controls shall be located no less than 1.5 meters horizontally from the spa or hot tub.

 Warning!
-GFCI Protection.
+GFCI or RCD Protection.

-The Owner should test and reset the GFCI on a regular basis to verify its function.
+The Owner should test and reset the GFCI or RCD on a regular basis to verify its function.